CALL 619-485-6029

 Let’s explore the different programs available in an IOP.

-Different Therapy Programs of an IOP
+Different Types of Therapy Programs

-Some different therapy programs include:
+Some different therapy programs for addiction include:

 Traditional Outpatient Therapy